vkgiri11/vkgiri11/README.md

 # 💫 About Me:
- - I live by the motto: 'It works on my machine' 🙂.
+ - I live by the motto: 'It works on my machine'.
- - Not a morning person, but definitely a "git" person 🙃🙂.
+ - Not a morning person, but definitely a "git" person.
+ - Alway testing my code(but only in production).

 # 💻 Tech Stack: